 And you will be among those praising him on that day, for you believed what we testified about him.
 And so we keep on praying for you, that our God will make you worthy of the life to which he called you.
 And we pray that God, by his power, will fulfill all your good intentions and faithful deeds.
 Then everyone will give honor to the name of our Lord Jesus because of you, and you will be honored along with him.
 This is all made possible because of the undeserved favor of our God and Lord, Jesus Christ.

-- Have you ever considered that Christ's return could happen today?
-When you have, what has your reaction been - how does it affect your future plans?
+- Have you ever considered that Christ’s return could happen today?
+When you have, what has your reaction been?
+How could it affect your current and future plans?

-- What would being under heavy persecution do to your believe about Christ's return?
+- How could being under heavy persecution affect your belief regarding Christ’s return?
 Is it possible this was also the case at Thessalonica?

-- What do you suppose the church there was being persecuted for?
+- What do you suppose the church at Thessalonica was being persecuted for?

-- Paul writes that two groups of people will be judged immediately at Christ's second return.
+- Paul writes that two groups of people will be judged immediately upon Christ’s second return.
 Can you list them?
-They are "those that don't _____" and "those that _______".
+As a hint, they are described as "those that don't ___________" and "those that ___________.".

-- Do you suppose these might represent the disbelieving Jews and Gentiles who persecute the followers of Christ during the Tribulation period?
+- Do you suppose that the groups referenced in the previous question might represent the disbelieving Jews and Gentiles who will persecute followers of Christ during the Tribulation period?

 - How did Paul believe that this writing would be encouraging to the folks at Thessalonica, and to us?

 May God bless you as we continue to study God’s Word together.